Country Report for Lao People’s Democratic Republic

 Sentence for crime

 Corporal punishment is unlawful as a sentence for crime.
-Article 27 of the Penal Law 2005 states that “punishment does not aim to generate physical suffering or to outrage human dignity”, and there is no provision for judicial corporal punishment in this Law or in the Act on the Protection of the Rights and Interests of Children 2006.
+There is no provision for judicial corporal punishment in the Act on the Protection of the Rights and Interests of Children 2006.
 Article 89 of the Law on Juvenile Criminal Procedure 2013 states that children cannot be sentenced to the death penalty.

 12 May 2015, CRC/C/OPSC/LAO/Q/1/Add.1, Reply to list of issues, para.
 4